Concealed Damage: How to Reduce Freight Claim Risk

 But concealed freight damage is not some elusive thing that lies just outside a shippers control.
 On the contrary, there are multiple methods many proactive shippers employ to reduce the potential of damage occurring during transit.

-To help you through this often too stressful process, we’ve outlined 3 important steps that all shippers should follow.
+In this blog post, we'll walk you through 3 important steps that all shippers should follow to help you through this often too stressful process.
 These tips may seem simple, but the effect they have is profound.
 Follow these 3 tips if you want to reduce the potential of freight damage and eliminate the need to file those frustrating concealed damage freight claims.

 Concealed damage is any damage that your freight suffered in transit but not documented on the invoice or POD (proof of delivery).
 Most of the time, the damage happens while the freight is in transit.
 This type of damage is usually due to shifting or poor packaging and stacking.